-The study of Sebastian & Gimenez (2016) was conducted at the University of Zaragoza, Spain, during two academic years (2014-2016).
-The study involved 25 graduate students in chemical engineering, who participated in a "nanomaterials" course and 85 people with a different level of education, from high school to a doctorate.
-The study consisted of three parts, the first part, a selection of a variety of advanced research topics for writing scripts of nanotechnology capsules and digital recording.
-The second part, exposure of nanoscience to society and a method of study for nanoscience.
-The exposure to the company was made through public media through the radio and the written press.
-Learning the teaching method examined how the teaching methodology affects student learning through two different teaching methodologies.
-The first is a traditional method used in a presentation - PowerPoint to teach the basic scientific principles that guide the unique properties of nanoscience, the second is a method based on nanotechnology capsules, where students learned through the visual media prepared specifically for this study and then they were asked to follow a list activities and questions to be rated.
+Sebastian and Gimenez’s work was conducted at the University of Zaragoza, Spain, during two academic years (2014 to 2016).11 The study involved 25 graduate students in chemical engineering who participated in a nanomaterials course and 85 other people with differing levels of education (high school through doctorate).
+The study consisted of three parts.
+In the first part, a selection of advanced research topics for writing scripts of nanotechnology capsules and a digital recording were chosen.
+The second part consisted of exposure of nanoscience to society and a method of study for nanoscience.
+Exposure was administered through public media, radio, and the written media.
+How the teaching methodology affected student learning through two different teaching methodologies was also examined.
+The first methodology was a traditional technique using a PowerPoint presentation to teach the basic scientific principles that guide the participants through the unique properties of nanoscience.
+The second was a method based on Nanotechnology Capsules where students learned through visual media prepared specifically for the study and then they were asked to perform a list of activities and answer questions.
 The third part was a student survey and evaluation.
-You Tube's public opinion was very promising and shows that "You Tube" and documentaries are an excellent channel for disseminating nanoscience to society.
+Post-exposure public opinion was very promising and showed that YouTube and documentaries were an excellent channel for disseminating nanoscience into society.

-Green Nanotechnology
+5.3 Green Nanotechnology

 Recently, nanomaterials have received significant attention for environmental and energy applications because of their small size, high surface area, well-defined structure, high dispersion and high reactivity.
-Nanotechnology has great potential in providing new and improved solutions to the many great challenges facing society today.
-Green nanotechnology offers opportunities to obtain desirable materials with low toxicity and cost, high chemical and thermal stability and high degradation activity for environmental repair.
+Nanotechnology has considerable potential in providing new and improved solutions to many great challenges facing society today.
+Green nanotechnology offers opportunities to obtain desirable materials with low toxicity and cost, high chemical and thermal stability, and high degradation activity for environmental repair.

-Many nanometer materials, such as titanium dioxide, zinc oxide and iron oxide have been synthesized by various techniques.
-These nanomaterials have been used for air purification, water treatment, soil and sediment cleaning, for cleaning hazardous waste sites, and treating or sensing and monitoring environmental pollutants such as toxic organic compounds, paints, pesticides, volatile organic compounds, harmful gases, and bacteria in various media.
+Many nanometer materials such as titanium dioxide, zinc oxide and iron oxide have been synthesized through various techniques.
+These nanomaterials have been used for air purification, water treatment, soil and sediment cleaning, and cleaning hazardous waste sites.
+In addition they have been used in the treatment of sensing and monitoring environmental pollutants such as toxic organic compounds, paints, pesticides, volatile organic compounds, harmful gases, and bacteria in various media (REF).

-Many of the current challenges facing humanity can only be solved through science and engineering, and recently a new concept called "Green Nanotechnology" is evolving.
-"Green nanotechnology" is the use of Nano technological means to enhance and improve existing technologies so that they preserve the environment and natural resources.
-The goal of "Green Nanotechnology" is to reduce, as much as possible, environmental pollution resulting from technological processes that pose a risk to human health, through the use of environmentally friendly technology.
+Many of the current challenges facing humanity can only be solved through science and engineering.
+Recently a new concept called green nanotechnology has emerged.
+Green nanotechnology is the use of nanoscale technological means to enhance and improve existing technologies so that they preserve the environment and natural resources.
+The goal of green nanotechnology is to reduce, as much as possible, environmental pollution resulting from technological processes that pose a risk to human health using environmentally friendly technology.
 The integration of nanotechnology in green technologies is the basis for the development of the concept of green nanotechnology.
-Climate change, scarcity of fossil fuels and dilution of natural resources are some of the biggest environmental challenges of the 21st century.
-The basis for the development of green nanotechnology stemmed from the importance of integrating this field in industry and daily life, so that it would be a solution to environmental challenges.
-Recognition of this opportunity has led to the development of the “green nanoscience” concept.
+Climate change, scarcity of fossil fuels, and dilution of natural resources are some of the largest environmental challenges of the 21st century.
+The basis for the development of green nanotechnology stems from the importance of integrating this field into industry and daily life.
+This allows green technology to be part of the array of potential solutions to address environmental challenges.
+Recognition of this opportunity has led to the development of the “Green Nanoscience” concept.

-3.1 Nanogreen Education
+5.4 Nanogreen Education